feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

      }
    };
    ```

+1. `instanceConfig` — A config object that is intended for a specific Feature
+   App instance.

 1. `featureServices` — An object of required Feature Services that are
    semver-compatible with the declared dependencies in the Feature App